israelalagbe/emotion-guide-ai/README.md

-# emotion-guide-ai
+# Emotion Guide AI
-An artificial intelligence app design to guide and help you navigate your emotions
+An artificial intelligence app designed to guide and help you navigate your emotions